Dragsters and Drag Bikes

 Mystery Drag Bike: help?

-supercharged Triumph is now with its third owner, who wants to identify
+supercharged Triumph is now with its third owner, who wanted to identify

 its origin.
 The racing numbers are believed to be original, from